 The Christchurch college students on their way to the campus

 Short of time but satisfied, I went back to meet my fellows.
 Most of them have already eaten for the late lunch – and were not very interested in another meal.
 I was the only one who did not.
 But just in front of our motel, there was a steakhouse with live music.
-We decided to go there, with an option that those willing would leave earlier.
+We decided to go there with an option that those willing would leave earlier.
 The choice was exquisite.
 We spent there a long evening (in New Zealand means we were among the last customers to go around 10 pm) enjoying delicious local beef and red wine.
-On that evening I felt like traveling again.
+That evening, I felt like traveling again.

 Delicious food and live music on our last evening in New Zealand.

 What would I make differently on our three last days in New Zealand?
 First, I would not camp in Milford Sound.
 I would stay two nights instead in Te-Anau with a full long day focus on Milford Sound even if it meant more than sixteen active hours.
 On the must-do list, it would be taking the shipping route alongside the Milford Sound.
 If on a higher budget, I would also plan on a helicopter flight over the fjords.
 Two or three hours, maybe more on foot in the mountains I would also recommend to everybody.
 If I had to choose between sunrise and sunset photos, I would select sunset photos, in particular, that shortly after the sun hits down, the sky is full of shining stars and planets.
 As the area is almost non-inhabited, the view of the night sky is breathtaking.
 For the night photo session, I would obligatory take the tripods.
 For those who love trekking and spend more time in New Zealand, I would recommend one of the multiple days trekking routes.
 The advantage of New Zealand in many areas in Europe is that there are no crowds there.